• Skip to primary navigation

 You pronounce Germknödel as an English Speaker as "GERM-KN-OOW-DELLE".

-What are Germknödel made of?
+What is Germknödel made of?

 They are made of a sweet yeast dough which is steamed.
-The yeast buns are filled with plum butter (called Powidl in Austria and Plaumenmus in German) and served with butter, a poppy seed/sugar mixture and vanilla sauce.
+The yeast buns are filled with plum butter (called Powidl in Austria and Plaumenmus in German) and served with butter, a poppy seed/sugar mixture, and vanilla sauce.

 Where is Germknödel from?

 Germknödel origines from Bavaria, Boehemia and Austria.
 Legend says they were introduced by a Bohemian cook into Viennese society.
-They are a favourite dish at ski chalets and are served both as a main course or as a dessert.
+They are a favorite dish at ski chalets and are served both as a main course or as a dessert.

 What is the difference between Germknödel and Dampfnudeln?